SunnySunnia/Longitudinal-Project/Longitudinal-Trajectory.md

 - feature selection:
 	- ordinary feature selection tools only depended on one-time measurement, do not consider time or change over time.
 	- we want to make our model sensitive to time or change over time.
-	-*feature ranking* based on differences on average trajectories of the groups
+	-**feature ranking** based on differences on average trajectories of the groups
+		- for each feature, find the average trajectories for the groups
+		- there are differences in distances/area between the curves
+		- there are differences in the coefficients when fit the curves with polynomials
+	-**slope comparison**